 Introduction In a course on the “Essentials of Elder Law,” there can be no more a fundamental, core issue than that of end-of-life health care decision making.
 The right of a person to manifest his or her own health care destiny does not come from words in the constitutions of either Florida or of the […]

-Rose Baker had been married to her husband, Joe, for 59 years when she first came to me.
-They had lived their lives together in Massachusetts and had retired to South Florida in 1992.
-When I came out of my office to greet Mrs. Baker in the reading room (we don’t have a “waiting” room), […]
+When Rose Baker first came to my elder law attorney office, she had been married to her husband, Joe, for 59 years.
+They lived their lives together in Massachusetts and retired to South Florida in 1992.
+When I came out to greet Mrs. Baker in the reading room (we don’t have a “waiting” room), her […]

 The Florida Bar Elder Law Section Meeting Draft for practice.
 Don’t worry about being superfluous.
 “Schiavo” provision Religious or moral objection 7-day transfer provision Shield of Liability Enumerate important, controversial or oft-used rights even when granted by statutory default.
 For example: “Access to my Records: My Surrogate shall have all authority to access all of […]